scottzanevra/fastai-live-video-logo-obfuscation/README.md

 ```

 Adjustments can be made to the running webcam client to toggle bounding boxes, switch out models and change the
-frame rate of the stream:
+frame rate of the stream.

-_insert a screenshot here !_

 We have only trained our provided models with Nike logos for the time being.
 So make sure you have a Nike logo ready!

-## End-to-end notebook
-If you're a more interactive person, or you like experimenting, see __ in notebooks
-to view the training and inference code end-to-end.